Chris Adams (wrestler): Early career and World of Sport (1978–1982)

 Adams made his debut in professional wrestling in June 1978 without having received any real official training and instead relying on his judo experience.
 He was a wrestler for Joint Promotions and appeared on ITV's World of Sport frequently.
 Adams did enjoy some championship success in England, taking home the British Light Heavyweight Championship from Mark "Rollerball" Rocco and the British Commonwealth Tag Team Championship with Marty Jones.
 Adrian Street, Big Daddy, Dave "Fit" Finlay, Dynamite Kid and Davey Boy Smith were among the British wrestlers whom Adams battled against.

 He relocated to Los Angeles in 1981 to compete at the Olympic Auditorium, which was run for a short period of time at the time by renowned judo giants Mike and Gene LeBell.
 Adams wrestled barefoot, but after his initial tour of the United States, he began to use wrestling boots, arm pads and kneepads, which he would eventually use for the rest of his career.
 He became famous for a wide variety of moves, including somersaulting out of arm-bars, using backflips, diving through the ring ropes to his opponent on the floor, using a lethal enzuigiri when his left leg was held, and a powerful thrust kick, which was originally called a "judo kick", later known by its more common name, "superkick".

 Adams won the NWA Americas title in 1982, and was an NWA Americas tag team title winner with Tom Prichard and Ringo Rigby.
 He lived in Santa Monica and wrestled throughout the California coast in cards promoted by the LeBells.
 He also wrestled for Don Owen's Pacific Northwest promotion, as well as being involved in several tours of Japan, Europe, Mexico and Canada.

 World Class Championship Wrestling and other Texas promotions (1983–1987)

 1983–1984

 Fritz Von Erich got in touch with Adams in 1983 and invited him to wrestle for World Class Championship Wrestling (WCCW).
 On 15 April 1983, he began competing for the Dallas-based organization.
 That evening, he won both matches he competed in, defeating the Mongol by disqualification and Roberto Renesto in the card's first battle.
-The Adkissons referred to Chris as Kevin Von Erich's "pen pal" and referred to him as a "honorary Von Erich".
+The Adkissons referred to Chris as Kevin Von Erich's "pen pal" and referred to him as an "honorary Von Erich".
 In a three-minute interview piece titled "Tea for Two," Adams and Bill Mercer were first introduced in WCCW during one of Mercer's "outside the ring" interviews when they first met at a nearby Dallas restaurant over a round of English tea.